Buckle Up! Venus In Aquarius Is Going To Be A Bumpy Ride

 January 17th: Venus enters Aquarius, pushing us to be demure and logical when it comes to our affections.

-February 4th: Venus in Aquarius harmonizes with the centaur Chiron in Aries, urging us to evolve our bodies, minds, and spirits.
+February 5th: Venus in Aquarius harmonises with the centaur Chiron in Aries, urging us to evolve our bodies, minds, and spirits.
 We hold the key to our own healing.

 February 8th: Venus in Aquarius squares Uranus retrograde in Taurus, allowing us to break out of unhealthy or stagnant situations that are holding us back from living our most authentic lives.